adscorp100/mdhomecarebuild/src/content/blog/is-being-a-support-worker-worth-it-in-2025-pay-lifestyle-and-challenges.md

 - Key challenges include administrative demands, physical demands, emotional fatigue, and navigating complex systems.

 ## Support Worker Salary and Benefits in 2025
-The financial aspects of support work vary based on several factors:
+The financial aspects of support work vary based on several factors.
+For a detailed breakdown, see our guides on [NDIS support worker pay rates](/blog/ndis-support-worker-pay-rates) and the [hourly rates for 2025](/blog/ndis-support-worker-hourly-rate-2025).

 - **Base Hourly Rates**:
   - Entry-level (no qualifications): $28-$32
   - Certificate III qualified: $32-$38
   - Certificate IV qualified: $38-$45
   - Specialized roles (e.g., behavior support): $45-$60+

+The level of qualification significantly impacts earning potential.
+You can learn more in our article about [whether you need a qualification to be a support worker](/blog/do-you-need-a-qualification-to-be-an-ndis-support-worker).

 - **Penalty Rates**:
   - Saturday: 150% of base rate